ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real`
-- **Description**: Maximum jamming damage that can accumulate on this sensor component before it is fully jammed.
+- **Description**: Maximum jamming damage that can accumulate on this remote control component before it is fully jammed.
 Higher values allow components to absorb more jamming damage.
 When jamming damage reaches this cap, the component becomes electronically disabled (status becomes downed).
 Jamming damage is separate from normal health damage and affects component functionality independently.
-Component status calculation includes jamming damage effects - a component can be downed due to jamming damage even if health is above 10%.
 - **Default**: `0.0`
 - **Example**: `JammingDamageCap = 350.0`